marcusoftnet/marcusoftnet.github.io/_posts/2016-04-06-what-are-you-optimized-for-then.md

 or in fact more commonly (and even more sad)

-<blockquote>I don't about the customer as long as my department is fully utilized</blockquote>
+<blockquote>I don't care about the customer as long as my department is fully utilized</blockquote>

 I've been to companies where this has been true by design since the middle managers got compensated by the utilization of the employee.
 100% -> big bonus.